jklee95/AnisoFLIP/README.md

 # AnisoFLIP
 ## Overview
-AnisoFLIP is a liquid simulation which implements the anisotropic kernel function for FLIP.
+AnisoFLIP is a liquid simulation which implements the anisotropic kernel function for FLIP advection.
 This simulation is based on <A href="https://github.com/jklee95/GridLiquid2D">GridLiquid2D</A> and is rendered using <A href="https://github.com/jklee95/DXViewer">DXViewer</A>.

 ## Method
 ![KernelDeformation](docs/images/KernelDeformation.png)